 - A. Celiac plexus nerve block/neurolysis is medically necessary for either of the following indications: - 1.
 Chronic neuralgic pain secondary to pancreatic cancer, all of the following: - a.
 Diagnosis of pancreatic cancer with severe visceral abdominal/back pain; - b.
-Strong analgesics such as opioids are no longer effective or their side effects decrease quality of life; - c.
+Strong analgesics such as opioids are no longer effective, or their side effects decrease quality of life; - c.
 No malignancy in an area of somatic innervation such as the peritoneum or diaphragm. - 2.
-Refractory pain due to chronic pancreatitis with non-dilated pancreatic duct. - B. A repeat celiac plexus nerve block for refractory pain from chronic pancreatitis with nondilated pancreatic duct is medically necessary when both of the following are met: - 1.
+Refractory pain due to chronic pancreatitis with non-dilated pancreatic duct. - B. A repeat celiac plexus nerve block for refractory pain from chronic pancreatitis with non-dilated pancreatic duct is medically necessary when both of the following are met: - 1.
 At least three months have passed since previous injection; - 2.
-There was a clinical benefit from the initial celiac block. - C. Repeat celiac plexus nerve blocks or neurolysis, for any indication other than those noted above, are not medically necessary as there is a lack of evidence to support effectiveness.
+There was a clinical benefit from the initial celiac block (e.g., alleviation or reduction of abdominal pain, elimination of the need for oral analgesia). - C. Repeat celiac plexus nerve blocks or neurolysis, for any indication other than those noted above, are not medically necessary as there is a lack of evidence to support effectiveness.